kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_5.md

 A fire bundle is a portable fire that can be carried to a new location.
 It is made by wrapping a burning ember/coals in a bundle of dry punk wood, damp plant matter, and contained in bark.
 This allows you to transport a fire without needing to start a new one from scratch.

 ![](file:///android_asset/survival_guide/66.webp)

-**Charcloth**

-Charcloth is a material used to easily catch a spark and ignite a fire.
-It is made by charring natural fibers in a low-oxygen environment.
-To make charcloth:

-1. Cut a piece of natural fabric (cotton, linen, or jute) into small squares.
-2. Place the fabric squares in a metal tin with a small hole in the lid.
-3. Heat the tin over a fire until smoke stops coming out of the hole.
-4. Remove the tin from the fire and let it cool.